 [I attach an English translation of my Foreword to Leo Mietus' volume]

 I know my grandfather through my mother’s memories.
-Thanks to her stories, after his death in 1970 he lived on in my family’s collective memory not just as a good and sincere human being but as a man of justice, a man who lived from his deepest convictions and inspired others by his example.
+Thanks to her stories, after his death in 1970 he lived on in my family’s collective memory not just as a good and sincere human being but as a man of righteousness, a man who lived from his deepest convictions and inspired others by his example.
 Undoubtedly he himself would have been the first to protest against such a picture and try to relativize it, because of his strong conviction that no human being can ever claim to be better than others.
 Indeed he made no such claim, and it is precisely for that reason that the picture is correct.
 It is the key to his personality and explains his unwavering attitude towards National Socialism.